data-stepper/whisper-clipboard/README.md

 # Whisper Transcribe

 Welcome to the Whisper Transcribe repository.
-This is a simple Python application that allows you to record audio and transcribes it using the Whisper ASR model by OpenAI.
+This is a simple Python command line application that allows you to record audio and transcribe it using one of the [Whisper ASR models by OpenAI](https://openai.com/research/whisper).
 It uses a terminal user interface, making it easy to use.

 ## Prerequisites
 * Python 3.10 or higher (probably works with lower versions, but not tested)
-* FFMPEG
+* ffmpeg

 ## Installation